 Generally, the cost of living in Ho Chi Minh is very low compared to European countries.
 Things like groceries, transport, and activities are very cheap.

-a) Groceries, transport, and activities in Saigon
+a) Groceries, transportation, and activities in Saigon

-For example, a pineapple costs me 15,000,000 VND / $0.60.
-As for transport, a 40-minute journey on a motorbike taxi costs me 33,000,000 VND/ $1.50.
-Activities like going to the cinema are around 150,000,000 VND/ $6.60 for a movie and a large popcorn and drink.
 I’m ashamed to admit this, but I have never actually cooked a meal since being here as it is just so cheap to eat out.
 Generally, for a local Vietnamese meal it is between 30,000 – 50,000 VND/ $1.30 – $2.20.

-However, accommodation costs more than I had originally thought.
-Prices vary massively, depending on the accommodation set up and style.
-For a small (30sq foot) but modern one-bedroom apartment prices start from around 12,000,000 VND/ $530.
-To reduce costs, it is possible to find a room in a shared house for around 4,000,000 VND/ $180.
+For a small (30sq foot) but modern one-bedroom apartment, prices start from around 12,000,000 VND/ $530.
+To reduce costs, it is possible to find a room in a shared house for approximately 4,000,000 VND/ $180.

 c) Weekly expenditure

 So aside from accommodation, my weekly spending is usually around 1,500,000 VND/ $66 per week.
 This includes eating out twice per day, snacks, fresh fruit, a night out, one Western meal, and a trip to the cinema or bowling.